Our Approach to Vulnerability Management

 In summary

-Atlassian has a multi-faceted approach to vulnerability management across our products and platforms that uses a combination of best-of-breed scanning tools, our bug bounty program and a range of other mechanisms that are constantly evolving to ensure we identify and resolve vulnerabilities that arise as quickly as possible, and minimize their frequency in the first place.
+Atlassian has a multi-faceted approach to vulnerability management across our products and platforms that uses a combination of automated scanning tools, a bug bounty program, and a range of other mechanisms that are constantly evolving to ensure we identify and resolve vulnerabilities that arise as quickly as possible, and minimize their frequency in the first place.

 Want to dig deeper?